 This tutorial is a bit advanced, but if you are ready for it, go for it.
 This tutorial explains how to draw faces from angles that you don’t typically see in manga and anime.

-The reason why you don’t see these too much in the manga is that in manga art, the chin is usually very pointy, aesthetic, or downright beautiful and when you view that from below, you will have to draw the chin based on realism.
+The reason why you don’t see these too much in anime is that in anime art, the chin is usually very pointy, aesthetic, or downright beautiful, and when you view that from below, you will have to draw the chin based on realism.

 It’s pretty hard to draw a chin that is pointy when viewed below.
-It just doesn’t work, so in these instances, you can’t draw so much in manga and anime style but have to incorporate realism to it.
+It just doesn’t work, so in these instances, you can’t draw so much in anime style but have to incorporate realism into it.

 This art tutorial shows you ways to use the circle and triangle to your benefit when drawing those beautiful anime and manga heads.